charmplusplus/charm4py/docs/install.rst

 -------------------

 .. note::
-    This is not required if installing from a binary wheel with pip (see above).
+    This is not required if installing from a binary wheel with pip.

 Prerequisites:
     - CPython: install numpy and cython (``pip install 'numpy>=1.10.0' cython``)